Is F-Gas Certification Worth It for Gas Safe Engineers?

 To get started, just reserve your place on our next F-gas course today.
 Book by calling our friendly team on 0121 557 7009, emailing enquiries@mgetraining.co.uk or filling out our contact form.

-There are three main types of F-gases:
+There are three main types of F-gas, all covered in our training:

 The most common are HFCs, which contain hydrogen, fluorine and carbon.